 The ingredients you'll need

-You’ll only need a few simple ingredients to make this tasty pizza (the exact measurements are listed in the recipe card below):
+You'll only need a few simple ingredients to make this tasty pizza.
+The exact measurements are listed in the recipe card below.
+Here's an overview of what you'll need:

-Eggplant: For this recipe, it’s best to use a large, firm eggplant.
+Eggplant: In this recipe, it's best to use a large, firm eggplant.
 You want to be able to slice it into fairly big rounds.

 Kosher salt and black pepper: If using fine salt, you should reduce the amount you use, or the pizza could end up too salty.